queng12322/GAC/README.md

 ### Step 3.
 Evaluation

-To alleviate the competition between attention heads that leads to negative Harsanyi dividends, we apply fine-grained distributional adjustments to the heads outside the salient group, thereby smoothing excessive attention weight allocations.
+To mitigate the competition between attention heads that results in negative Harsanyi dividends, we apply fine-grained distributional adjustments to the heads outside the salient group.
+This process smooths out excessive attention weight allocations.

-Use the following command to complete this process:
+Run the following command to complete this process:

 ```
 bash evaluation.sh [augmentations] [dataset_names] [model_type] [model_path] [eval_task_type]